wp-plugins/intelliads/readme.txt

 1. Upload `intelliads` folder to the `/wp-content/plugins/` directory .
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Settings can be configured in the plugins area of your blog.
+3. Settings can be configured under the 'Settings' tab in your dashboard.